joshrosie/FACT29/NEW-README.md

 - The `--dry_run` mode enables debugging without incurring API costs.
 - The integration of the `codecarbon` EmissionsTracker records the carbon footprint of experiments, supporting sustainable research practices.

-These improvements make the framework more efficient, scalable, and environmentally conscious, facilitating robust experimentation in multi-agent negotiation scenarios.
+These improvements make the framework more efficient, scalable, and environmentally conscious, facilitating robust experimentation.

 ## Reproducing Results